 When it comes to fraud and system breaches, ML can help detect abnormal behaviours.
 Starting with a random subset of data, the machine learns to detect fraudulent behaviour, identify the fraud and eventually, predict and prevent the threats.

 Open banking presents a tremendous opportunity for both FIs and consumers.
 To capitalize on it, FIs must preserve the trust of the consumer and protect sensitive personal data.

-Views expressed in this article are the personal opinion of Amit Bhute SVP & Global Head, Banking Practice, Virtusa Corporation and Shaik Ahmed, Senior Director Cyber Security, Virtusa Corporation.
+Views expressed in this article are the personal opinion of Amit Bhute SVP & Global Head, Banking Practice, Virtusa and Shaik Ahmed, Senior Director Cyber Security, Virtusa.